EFL - ESL activities and games for teaching the passive voice

-The point of this ESL writing activity is to get your students applying the passive voice practically and functionally.
 In groups of two or three, students will work together to define a description of a particular process.
-Give them a list and attempt to elicit some more:

 The daily reporter

-Students will work in groups of two or three for this fun ESL writing activity.
-Inform them that they are going to write an imaginary news story.
+Inform the class that they are going to write an imaginary news story.
 These stories must contain at least five examples of the passive voice and be in an assigned tense.
-You can elicit news article ideas or use the following:

 Present perfect: A storm has hit their village